sid-the-loser/pygame-3d-projection/README.md

-#My trial and falure on doing 3D from scratch on Pygame
+# My trial and failure on doing 3D from scratch on Pygame